RHFieldProductManagement/acm-htb/README.md

 **Success Criteria**: Useful queries can be easily built!
 Grafna data can be harnessed!

 We are curious to see what queries you build and how you use them.
 Also please let us other ways you’d like to be able to access this data.
 What works for you?
 What does not?
 Please share your findings with us. :)

+**Post-task questionnaire**:  After you have completed this task, please take a few moments to [share your thoughts](https://redhatdg.co1.qualtrics.com/jfe/form/SV_087EeWbim8sLTGB) about what the experience was like.

 ## **Next Steps: Comprehensive Scenario-Driven Labs**